nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

 - The DocumentReference in the request body specifies an incorrect URL of the FHIR server that hosts the Patient resource.
 - The DocumentReference in the request body specifies an incorrect URL of the author and custodian Organization resource.

+#### Type parameter ####
+When using the MANDATORY `type` parameter the client is referring to a pointer by record type.
+Two pieces of information are needed:
+- the Identity of the [SNOMED URI](http://snomed.info/sct) terminology system
+- the pointer record type SNOMED concept e.g. 736253002
+If the search request specifies unsupported parameter values in the request, this error will be thrown.

 <!--
 #### Consumer search should return 422 with error code of INVALID_PARAMETER under the following circumstances: ####
 - `custodian` is considered an invalid parameter for searches by systems that only have authorised NRLS Consumer acccess rights.
 The reason that it's invalid is down to IG and the direct care leg relationship.